Skip to content

 King Edward VI Camp Hill School for Girls Catchment Area Information

-Entry to King Edward VI Camp Hill School for Girls is selective — applicants must pass the relevant admissions test.
+Entry to King Edward VI Camp Hill School for Girls is selective, and applicants must pass the relevant admissions test.
 Among qualifying applicants, Birmingham may use distance or catchment area as a tiebreaker when the school is oversubscribed.
 Check the admissions policy for how the selection and distance criteria interact.

 Currently oversubscribed: 1113 pupils enrolled against a capacity of 896 places.
 Living within the catchment area is especially important for this school.